mobizt/ESP-Mail-Client/README.md

   // Open or select the mailbox folder to read the message imap.selectFolder("INBOX");

+  // Define the message UID (number) which required to fetch or read the message
+  //In this case we will get the UID from the max message number (lastest message)
+  //then imap.getUID and imap.selectedFolder().msgCount() should be called after calling select or open the folder (mailbox). config.fetch.uid = imap.getUID(imap.selectedFolder().msgCount());

+  // Define the empty search criteria to disable the messsage search config.search.criteria.clear();

   // Read the Email and close the session